Showing posts with label writing tricks. Show all posts

 NOT for LitRPG novelists!

-If you are a LitRPG writer, and you're trying to make a numerical leveling System for your fantasy story, please refer to: Dungeons and Dragons role-playing game.
-The Dungeon Master's Handbook, specifically.
-After all, that's where LitRPG came from.
+If you are a LitRPG (Literary Role Playing Game,) writer, and you're trying to make a numerical leveling System for your fantasy story, please refer to: Dungeons and Dragons role-playing game, the Dungeon Master's Handbook, specifically.
+However, just about any role-playing handbook will do.
+There are literally Thousands of them out there for ever type of genre, and many of them are available online for free.
+Google is your friend.

 Also see: